-The Tagged Values tab in ArgoUML comprises a simple two column table, with an editable box on the left for the tag name and an editable box on the right for the associated value.
+The Tagged Values tab in ArgoUML comprises a two column table, with a combo-box on the left to select the tagdefinition and an editable box on the right for the associated value.
 There is always at least one empty row available for any new tag.
-The mouse buttons have their standard behavior within an editable text area (see Section 7.3, "General Mouse Behavior in ArgoUML#).